IreneSophia/EMBA_VMM/README.md

 * `grp_use-sorted.csv` : diagnostic group of the participants in the order of the images in the 4D nifti files
 * `*_meants.txt` : subject-specific mean zstats for specific activation clusters based on the pooled one sample t-tests examining the task effects

+### Versions and installation

+Each PDF file contains an output of the versions used to run that particular script.
+It is important to install all packages mentioned in the file before running a specific analysis file.
+Not all packages can be installed with `install.packages`, please consult the respective installation pages of the packages for more information.
+If the models are rerun, ensure a valid cmdstanr installation.

+To render the RMarkdown file as a PDF, an installation of pdflatex is mandatory.

+We used MATLAB R2023a for preprocessing of the eye tracking data as well as for the HGF application via the TAPAS toolbox.

 ## Project members